youquanl/Segment-Any-Point-Cloud/README.md

   <img src="docs/figs/framework.jpg" align="center" width="99.9%">
 </p>

+> Overview of the **Seal :seal:** framework.
+We generate, for each {LiDAR, camera} pair at timestamp t and another LiDAR frame at timestamp t + n, the semantic superpixel and superpoint by VFMs.
+Two pertaining objectives are then formed, including *spatial contrastive learning* between paired LiDAR and cameras features and *temporal consistency regularization* between segments at different timestamps.

 ### :car: Cosine Similaristy

 <p align="center">
   <img src="docs/figs/cosine.jpg" align="center" width="99.9%">
 </p>

+> The *cosine similarity* between a query point (red dot) and the feature learned with SLIC and different VFMs in our **Seal :seal:** framework.
+The queried semantic classes from top to bottom examples are: “car”, “manmade”, and “truck”.
+The color goes from violet to yellow denoting low and high similarity scores, respectively.

 ### :blue_car: Linear Probing